-You don’t need to backup everything, although it is a good idea.
-Start by choosing the files you need the most – the stuff you know you’d miss if it happened to disappear, and back that up immediately.
+You don’t need to back up everything, although it is a good idea.
+Instead, start by choosing the files you need the most – the stuff you would miss if it happened to disappear, and back that up immediately.

 2. Automate Your Backups

 Do not leave backups to yourself or calendar reminders - people forget things.
 An automated schedule does not.
 Set up an automatic backup to run and take snapshots, also known as images, of your important files and folders.

 Ensure you have a reasonably recent backup while keeping cloud storage spends and disk drives running optimally by not backing up hourly (unless you need to).

 You need to consider a full and robust backup solution like Liquid Web’s Acronis Cyber Backup.
 Having a backup solution is one thing, but having a backup solution that restores quickly will lessen the downtime your business experiences, decreasing potential revenue and reputation effects.

 Fully encrypted backups with Acronis are also available.

 4. Have Multiple Backups